- How it Works

-A device called a phoroptor or refractor is a quick means of determining refractive error and obtaining an accurate eyeglass prescription.
-The device contains lenses of different strengths which are moved into the patient’s view.
-The eye doctor asks which of the two combinations of lenses looks clearer until the best correction is found for each eye.
-The EyeQue Personal Vision Tracker lets you obtain the same spherical, cylindrical, and axis figures your eye doctor uses to generate a prescription.
-The Personal Vision Tracker measures the focal length correction needed for light to focus correctly on your retina.
+A device called a phoropter or refractor is a quick means of determining the refractive error to obtain a prescription.
+You view this device that contains lenses of different strengths while an eye doctor tests your vision.
+Your eye doctor will ask you which of the two combinations of lenses looks clearer until he or she finds the best correction for each eye.
+The EyeQue VisionCheck lets you obtain the same spherical, cylindrical, and axis figures that your eye doctor uses to generate a prescription.
+The VisionCheck measures the amount of correction needed for light to focus correctly on your retina.

 When you have a piece of paper with mysterious numbers and abbreviations, indicating your eyeglass or contact lens prescription, you may have no idea what it means.

 A diopter is a standard unit of measurement on eyeglass prescriptions.
 A negative diopter number specifies nearsightedness.
 A positive number indicates farsightedness.
 A diopter designates how powerful a lens is needed to properly focus light on a person’s retina.
 Many people have astigmatism in addition to myopia or hyperopia.
 In astigmatism, the cornea has a curvature imperfection, or the lens is distorted, resulting in both near and far objects appearing blurry.

 The VisionCheck is our second-generation device.
 You can test your refractive error from anywhere and order glasses online with the results.
 The VisionCheck is different from the PVT in that it includes: